 5. The 3 R’s (Reconnecting, Rejoicing, and Remembering)

 I came to San Diego for a wedding.
 But I left with something I named the three R’s.

 Not surprisingly San Diego has attracted some friends who I haven’t seen in a long time.
 They came for various reasons but fell in love with the city and the area.
 They lived and loved.
 They had children.
 They got married.
 They changed careers.
-They surfed and they created things.
+They surfed, and they created things.
 They lived a life before Facebook status updates and Instagram images.
 It was an undocumented life to those who didn’t see or speak with them regularly.
-They are different people but still the same friend I made over a decade ago.
+They are different people but still the same friends I made over a decade ago.
 We laughed and reminisced about who we were and talked about where we are hoped to go.